AGM-28 Hound Dog: Popular culture

 Where it received the name Hound Dog has been the source of argument for decades.
 In recent years, however, people have given credit to fans in the Air Force of Elvis Presley's version of "Hound Dog".

+When the missile was flying at low altitude (200 ft) in test flights using ground avoidance radar, it followed the terrain, often in a soft rise and fall pattern, much like a hound dog when chasing prey.